Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/array_notes.md

   - Elements of the array need to be comparable
     - Aka, they need to be `ordered`
 #### Applications of Binary search
-- Can be used as building block for more complex alg orithms used in ML
+- Can be used as building block for more complex algorithms used in ML
   - Training neural networks
   - Finding optimal hyperparameters for a model
 - Searching a database